 If it is already too late and the IRS has raided your company’s account, it will be just as important to retain an attorney’s counsel.
 In many cases the first bank levy may not pay the full amount of taxes owed, which means your company’s account may very well be levied again.
 The IRS will not stop until the full amount has been paid.

 Protect your finances and rights – call (800) 265-2314 today for experienced help in Utah.
-Pearson Butler has convenient office locations in South Jordan, American Fork, and Bountiful.
+Pearson Butler has convenient office locations in South Jordan, Bountiful, and Utah County.

 How Can a Lawyer Stop an IRS Levy?